dineshbali18/GDP-2/README.md

 **Interactive Reports:** Generate visual charts and graphs for clear insights into monthly financial activity.\
 **Downloadable Reports:** Provide users with the option to export detailed monthly reports in PDF or Excel format for easy record-keeping.

+**Interactive Chart Advantages and Accessibility users gain in a personal finance app**\
+Budget Comparison: Overlay expense charts with budget goals to see deviations.\
+Spending Alerts: Highlight overspending in specific categories using visual cues like red markers.\
+Financial Reports: Export interactive charts to PDFs or shareable formats for further analysis.\
+Mobile-Friendly Design: Optimized for smaller screens with responsive touch controls.\
+Color-Blind Friendly Palettes: Use patterns or color schemes to accommodate visual impairments.